wp-plugins/easy-quiz/readme.txt

 = Features =

-1. No setup other than cutting and pasting your questions on your post.
+1. No setup other than cutting and pasting your questions on to your post.
 2. True or False type questions.
 3. Results without server submit.
 4. View results at any point, and continue the quiz.